Pothulapati/website/content/blog/copilot.md

 tags= ["dev", "ai", "github", "copilot", "cursor", "codeium"]
 +++

 First, I have a lot of respect for GitHub Copilot.
-I mean, it started the whole wave of AI coding revolution with its auto-completion and code suggestions.
+I mean, it started the whole wave of the AI coding revolution with its auto-completion and code suggestions.
 I don't think I've recommended any tool as much as Copilot.
 In the initial years, if you met me, you probably got a Copilot recommendation about how awesome it was.

-But, except for Auto Complete, GitHub seem to have fumbled everything else.
+But, except for Auto Complete, GitHub seems to have fumbled everything else.
 I think their missteps can be boiled down to these:

 ## 1. Chat Slop